Damiennsoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script thhat reverses its input
+Write a command that finds all empty files